Eric O'Neill: Early life

 O'Neill graduated from Gonzaga College High School in Washington, D.C., in 1991.
-He earned a B.A., with honors, in political science and psychology from Auburn University in 1995, where he was a member of the Theta Xi fraternity.
+He earned a BA, with honors, in political science and psychology from Auburn University in 1995, where he was a member of the Beta Zeta chapter of the Theta Xi fraternity.

 Career

 FBI

 After a career as a counterintelligence and counter-terrorism field operative, O'Neill was assigned to report to Hanssen in the newly established Information Assurance Section.
 His true role was to learn as much as possible about what information Hanssen had divulged to the Soviet Union and Russia.
 Ultimately, investigators made a dramatic move to obtain a "smoking gun".
 While others briefly disrupted Hanssen's routine and confidence, maneuvering him into relaxing his rigid control of his Palm Pilot, O'Neill, under intense time pressure, obtained the Palm Pilot, took it to FBI technical staff to download its encrypted contents, and returned it, apparently undetected.
 O'Neill notes that he could not recall which pocket he had taken the device from, and has speculated that had Hanssen detected the disturbance of his device, he would have realized that all hope of continued freedom was lost and might have shot O'Neill dead on the spot.

 Hanssen was arrested on February 18, 2001, at Foxstone Park near his home in Vienna, Virginia, charged with selling American secrets to Russia for $1.4 million in cash and diamonds over a 22-year period.
 O'Neill's subterfuge had apparently deceived Hanssen, as part of the dead drop contained an evaluation of O'Neill's possibly replacing Hanssen as a mole when he retired.
 On 6 July 2001, Hanssen pleaded guilty to 15 counts of espionage.
 Hanssen was sentenced to life in prison.
 His treason has been described as "possibly the worst intelligence disaster in US history."